EasyCode Foundations Walkthrough

 Click on ‘See My Classrooms’ to get an overview of how all your students are doing:

-Click on the name of the individual class to see the progress page for that class:
+The progress page allows teachers to track how far students have progressed through the program.
+Click on the name of the individual class to see the progress page for that class.

 From here you can limit the progress of your students by selecting the green ‘Limit Progress’ button, then the ‘Limit Progress’ option.